santiagobarreda/brms_tools/docs/week-1.md

 $y = (a + b + c) + \varepsilon$

-which is what is a 'regression equation' or a 'regression model'.
+When expressed in this manner, this is now a 'regression equation' or a 'regression model'.

 Notice that the above formulation means that regression models do not require that our *data* be normally distributed, but only that the *random variation* in our data ($\varepsilon$) be normally distributed.
 For example, in the left panel below I plot the distribution of f0 from among the entire Hillenbrand et al. data, including boys, girls, men and women.
 The data is not normally distributed, however, we can still use a regression based on normally-distributed data to model this as long as we expect that:

-  1) There is systematic variation in the $mu$ of f0 across different groups, speakers, conditions, etc.
+  1) There is systematic variation in the $\mu$ of f0 across different groups, speakers, conditions, etc.
   2) The *random variation* around these predicted values of $\mu$ more or less follows a normal distribution.

 In the right panel I plot the individual densities of boys (red), girls (green), men (blue) and women (cyan).
 We see that although the data is not normally distributed, the within-group variation is.
 This suggests a regression model is appropriate for this data.